-That’s why your social media accounts must be taken care of perfectly: images, texts and videos should have a unique and recognizable style, to be remembered by people easier.
+That’s why your social media accounts must be taken care of perfectly: images, texts and videos should have a unique and recognizable style, to be more easily remembered.

 For this reason, it's important to rely on professionals who will be in charge of writing and creating visual content, as well as coming up with a strategy to grow your social pages.
 On these platforms, users can comment, leave opinions and reviews, use groups to compare their experiences.

-All these insights must be considered, to form an idea of your online reputation.
+All these insights must be considered, to form a picture of your online reputation.